 Virtual baby showers

-Of course, planning a baby shower today comes with some extra challenges—namely, heeding social distancing and quarantine measures to ensure that everyone involved stays safe and healthy.
+Of course, planning a baby shower during a pandemic comes with some extra challenges—namely, heeding health precautions to ensure that everyone involved stays safe and healthy.
 A virtual baby shower is one way you can take care while still having a super-fun celebration—a little creativity goes a long way to make a digital affair feel just as special as an in-person party.
 By now, most everyone is well accustomed to Zoom, Google Hangouts, and FaceTime, so you don’t have to stress too much about technology.
 Instead, pour your effort into the fun stuff.

-“Chat Room Baby Shower” by Paperless Post Flyer.
+“Chat Room Baby Shower” Flyer by Paperless Post.

-“Automotive Animals” drive-by baby shower invitation by Paperless Post, “Toy Parade” drive-by baby shower invitation by Paperless Post.
+“Automotive Animals” by Paperless Post; “Toy Parade” by Paperless Post.

 To make this distanced celebration even more special, consider sending the expectant mom some goodies ahead of time, like sweet treats from her favorite bakery, sparkling cider, or a bottle of champagne (as long as her doctor gives the ok to a single glass).
 If you’re using a delivery service, make sure to give her or someone else in the household a head’s up beforehand—many deliveries require a signature.
 An ill-timed doorbell ring can wake up any other little ones at home.
 This also works if you’re opting for a sip-and-see instead of a shower: After the birth of the baby, guests can “meet” the little one from a safe distance while mom relaxes with a glass of bubbly.